SamR232/PT-Finder/README.md

 # PT-Finder

+This app was created to connect Personal trainers with fitness enthusiats, through an easy to use mobile platform.
+It was built using React-Native and Expo.

+# Installing and running this project

 This project uses Firebase database and Firebase authentication.

-It requires a firebase.config.js file creating within the src folder with the relevant information provided by Firestore added to the following:
+# Creating a Firebase project
+In order to run this app, you will need to create a Firebase project and a Cloud Firestore database to go along with it.
+Follow the instructions in the following documentation to get started: https://firebase.google.com/docs/firestore/quickstart

 # Create a firebase.config.js